Ybalrid/dotfiles/README.md

 All of what you need to know is on the .config/nvim/init.vim folder, you'll need to bootsrap the Vundle plugin manager to make it usable.

+### emacs

+I'm learning to use emacs with spacemacs.
+I haven't dug extensively into configuring emacs, and spacemacs is a nice framework to start with as far as I can tell.
+I'm a vim user, and I cannot live without vim keybindings, but I don't mind having "vim" running inside a more "complete" environement.
+On Windows I use VsVim inside Visual Studio , on Linux I regularly use FakVim inegrated inside QtCreator for example.

+So, I have a .spacemacs with the layers I want and the config I'm running at the root of that directory.

 ### compton

 This is a window compositor, I use it.
 I have transparent windwos and shadows.
 I like it, I don't have much to say.